mkristian/jbundler/Readme.md

 # jbundler [![Build Status](https://secure.travis-ci.org/mkristian/jbundler.png)](http://travis-ci.org/mkristian/jbundler) #

+manage jar dependencies similar than **bundler** manages gem dependencies.

 * the DSL mimics the one from bundler
 * you can use maven like version declaration or rubygems/bundler like version ranges
-* it locks down the versions like bundler inside "Jarfile.lock"
+* it locks down the jar versions inside "Jarfile.lock"
 * you can declare jar dependency within a rubygems using the requirements directive of the gem specification. jbundler will include those jar dependencies into its classpath
 * on the first run everything get resolved, any further run just the setup of classpath is done (without any maven involved)
-* it integrates nicely with bundler when Bundler.require is used
+* it integrates nicely with bundler when Bundler.require is used (like Rails does it)

 ## get started